Keisei Matsudo Line

-The Keisei Matsudo Line (京成松戸線, Keisei-Matsudo-sen) is a railway line in Japan owned and operated by Keisei Electric Railway.
+The Matsudo Line (松戸線, Matsudo-sen) is a railway line in Japan owned and operated by Keisei Electric Railway.
 The line runs between Matsudo Station in Matsudo, Chiba, and Keisei-Tsudanuma Station in Narashino, Chiba.

 The line was known as the Shin-Keisei Line from December 1947 until April 2025, when it was operated by the Shin-Keisei Electric Railway.
 Shin-Keisei and Keisei merged in April 2025.

 History

 Most of the line overlaps with a railway line opened on an unknown date by the Imperial Japanese Army Railways and Shipping Section used to connect military facilities.
 The line had numerous sharp curves to train the drivers, which also led to the Matsudo line sharing a similar trait.
 Although the rail profile of the line was sold to the Seibu Railway after the section disbanded following Japanese capitulation, the track bed remained in place.
 Seibu Railway and the Keisei Electric Railway, which both had hired former Railways and Shipping Section personnel, competed to gain approval from the Supreme Commander for the Allied Powers (GHQ) to construct a railway line using the track bed.
 The latter gained approval in March 1946 as they had their base of operation in Chiba prefecture.
 The Shin-Keisei Electric Railway was established on 23 October 1946 as a subsidiary of the Keisei Electric Railway.
 The construction began in January 1947 using old materials with different standards due to difficulties in obtaining new materials.